gmnate6/Chess/README.md

 This repository contains a full-featured Java-based chess application, structured as a Maven project with three modules:

 - **client**: A Swing-based GUI client built with an MVC architecture.
-- **engine**: A custom game package handling all game state and logic, with Stockfish integration and support for exporting to FEN and PGN.
+- **engine**: A custom chessGame package handling all chessGame state and logic, with Stockfish integration and support for exporting to FEN and PGN.
 - **server**: A WebSocket server (GlassFish) currently exposing a ping endpoint; future support for a lobby and matchmaking is planned.

 All core code (excluding third-party dependencies) is original.
 Assets (images, sounds, fonts) are sourced from Chess.com.